-The Child Development and Education Department offers two pathways for students considering work with children in diverse care and education settings.
-Coursework focuses on examining theory and applying it to practice to support learning outcomes that are educationally, developmentally and culturally appropriate.
+The Child Development and Education Department offers pathways for students considering work with children prenatally through age 18 and their families in diverse settings.
+Coursework focuses on examining theory and applying it to practice to support learning and development outcomes that are educationally, developmentally and culturally appropriate.

 Certificates, degrees, and courses in the CDE Department are aligned with state requirements, prepare students for transfer to four-year institutions, and provide professional development opportunities.